 I recommend staying downtown, which allows walking access to the Billings Brew Trail and many of the mom-and-pops on the Southeast Montana Burger Trail.
 Billings has a fun, walkable downtown area.

 The Northern Hotel is my pick for modern digs in a historical setting.
-The design, Montana urban with a Western flair, includes huge floral bouquets in the well-dressed lobby, leather and cowhide-covered contemporary furniture and a huge fireplace that brings guests together in the lobby.
+The design, Montana urban with a Western flair, includes huge floral bouquets in the well-dressed lobby, leather and cowhide-covered contemporary furniture and an inviting fireplace that brings guests together in the lobby.

 *I believe that it is important to recognize the Native names for these places and people groups.